Burnout Counseling

 Burnout Counseling: Burnout is NOT Your Fault

 While the signs of being burned out may present a bit differently from person to person, the cause of burnout is universal: work.
-Burnout is a condition caused by chronic workplace stress.
+In other words, burnout is a condition caused by chronic workplace stress.
 If you are seeking burnout treatment or burnout counseling, you are likely in a job that places you at risk for burnout.
 These are professional roles that often help others and are associated with taking care of others and feeling responsibility for their well-being.
 Although burnout is increasingly common and is found in all industries, the following professions are significantly impacted by burnout.

 • Medicine, including physicians, surgeons, nurse practitioners, nurses, pharmacists, dentists, veterinarians